Corporate Governance Guidelines

 • a willingness to represent the best interests of all EA stockholders and objectively appraise management performance.

-Directors are expected to report changes in their primary business or professional status, including retirement, to the Chairman of the Board and the Chairman of the Nominating and Governance Committee.
+Directors are expected to report changes in their primary business or professional status, including retirement, to the Chairman and the Chairman of the Nominating and Governance Committee.

 Code of Conduct and Conflicts of Interest

-Directors will act at all times in accordance with the requirements of EA’s Code of Conduct and Global Conflict of Interest Policy, each of which will be applicable to each director in connection with his or her activities relating to EA.
+Directors will act at all times in accordance with EA’s Code of Conduct and Conflict of Interest Policy, each of which applies to directors.

 Retirement; Changes in Principal Occupation